dilayercelik/Intro-to-Philo/README.md

 ## B. Philosophy: Difficult, Important, Everywhere.

-### 1. Philosophy: Fundamentally important?
+### 1. Philosophy: Fundamental?
-Is it true that all philosophical questions are fundamental?
+Is it true that all philosophical questions are fundamental in nature?

 - Somehow Not True:
 > You can ask plenty of questions that do not need to be philosophical.